 After morning tea at Bramdean, and a short drive north with South Downs National Park on our right, we arrive at The Barn at Bury Court for a guided tour.
 The gardens at Bury Court are contemporary in style and include gardens designed by Piet Oudolf & Christopher Bradley-Hole.
 The courtyard garden was created by owner John Coke in collaboration with Piet Oudolf and reflect Oudolf’s passion for the naturalistic style and feature ornamental grasses and hardy perennials.

 The front garden at Bury Court was added later, and was designed by leading landscape minimalist Christopher Bradley-Hole.
 Bradley-Hole has won multiple gold medals at RHS Chelsea Flower Show, including Best in Show, and his designs work on mathematically harmonious proportions that often form the backbone to his gardens.
 Providing a contrast to the courtyard garden, this garden is designed around a formal grid pattern of rusted steel-edged beds and gravel paths.
 The garden is planted with swathes of tall grasses mixed with carefully selected flowering perennials to create a dream-like meadow feel.
 At its tranquil heart is a reflective pool and simple but innovative seating area.
-(Overnight Brighton) BL
+(Overnight Winchester) BL

 - Spend the morning with Andy Sturgeon, one of UK’s leading garden designers